Your Cart

 So rather than downing excessive coffee or, even worse, certain “energy” drinks, you may want to try to put many of these energy boosters into your daily routine and diet.
 As always, you should consult your healthcare professional prior to beginning any new dietary or lifestyle regimen.

-First is water.
 Did you know that one of the first signs of not staying hydrated enough is feeling tired?
 That’s right — not drinking enough water could be the reason your energy levels are sometimes lacking.
+So yes, water is an energy drink.

 If you have an intense workout, you might want to supplement water with a drink that helps replace the electrolytes your body sweats out.
-Forget sports drinks loaded with high fructose corn syrup and additives, and opt for something like Multi Collagen Advanced Hydrate.
+Forget sports drinks loaded with high fructose corn syrup and additives, and opt for something like Ancient Nutrition's Multi Collagen Advanced Hydrate.
 It contains two times the electrolytes versus leading sports drinks, plus it improves exercise recovery by 56 percent.
-You can also make your own energy drink.

 Green tea can help boost energy.
 It naturally contains some caffeine but less than coffee.
 It’s also high in antioxidants, such as catechins.